arshad98333/Backend_Anjuman/README.md

 ## Support

-For issues or queries, please raise an issue in the repository or contact the development team.
+For issues or queries, please raise an issue in the repository at https://github.com/arshad98333/Backend_Anjuman/issues or contact the development team.

 ## Licence

-[Specify licence type]
+This project is open source and available under the MIT Licence.

 ## Version

 Current Version: 1.0.0
-Last Updated: November 2024
+Last Updated: November 2025